pretix/pretix-docs/docs/guides/seating.md

 You will have to map categories to products again.

 The **second method** uses the migration feature.
-You should use this if your seating plan is assigned to multiple events or dates, or if you have already sold products for the seats on it.
+You should use this if you have assigned your seating plan to multiple events or dates, or if you have already sold products for the seats on it.
-Even if you are just making a small change, it is still necessary to migrate to a new plan.
+Even if you are only making a small change, you still need to migrate to a new plan.

 Edit the layout as needed.
 For every seat in your previous layout that you have already sold or created a voucher for, your new layout must contain a seat with the same seat ID.